 - Change stored food and water supplies every six months.
 Write the date that you store items on the containers.

-- Every year, check your disaster kit and make sure all items are in good working order.
+- Twice a year, check your disaster kit and make sure all items are in good working order.
 At the same time, check to see if there are any new items that need to be added to the disaster kit.

 - Put all of your supplies in one or two easy to carry containers like a backpack, duffel bag, or a suitcase with wheels.